OUR GUIDING PRINCIPLES

 Kelly Claborn, Research Officer

-Prior to her time at Arizona State University (ASU), she was a conservation data scientist at the World Wildlife Fund, where she supported the development and deployment of various evidence-related tools, impact evaluations, and scientific inputs to policy processes to foster more informed decision making across the organization.
+Kelly has a theoretical background and passion for better understanding how human, social, cultural, and institutional factors shape our perceptions, decisions, and behavior — specifically in efforts to achieve collective and systemic change.
+In her doctoral studies, she explored the role of imprecise language in decision making, looking specifically at buzzwords in the conservation and climate spaces.
+Prior to her time at Arizona State University, she was a conservation data scientist at the World Wildlife Fund, where she supported the development and deployment of various evidence-related tools, impact evaluations, and scientific inputs to policy processes to foster more informed decision making across the organization.

-In her free time, you can typically find her hanging out with my partner, young toddler, and elderly dog and cat – enjoying good food, the outdoors, desert hikes, and nightly living room dance parties.
+Kelly received her PhD in environmental social sciences from Arizona State University.
+In her free time, you can typically find her hanging out with her partner and two young children, enjoying good food, the outdoors, and nightly living room dance parties.

 Carlo De La Cruz, Program Officer